 • The sector is moving from its conservative, regulated past to a new future where innovation is key.
 Its consumer base, which used to be largely passive, has now moved to a world of ‘prosumers’ who expect a sophisticated, service-based industry.

 The sector E&U underestimates the power of intelligent automation´s true potential for example the rule-based technology such as Robotic Process Automation (RPA).
 Capgemini researches estimated that the E&U sector can save between $237 billion to $813 billion from RPA and intelligent automation at scale.
 For example, the automation front-runners such as Gazprom, the Russian gas giant, used RPA to automate verification of meter readings.
-In the first two weeks after the automation was implemented, an employee was able to validate about 130 invalid meter reads, saving 10 hours of the week per employee.
+In the first two weeks after the implementation of the automation, an employee was able to validate about 130 invalid meter reads, saving 10 hours of the week per employee.

 Robotic Process Automation (RPA) is a non-invasive, ruled-based software that automates repetitive tasks and processes, which was previously done by humans.
 Considering the high number of transactions that take place in the E&U sector which are handled by humans, it is not hard to conclude that more transactions handled by humans, the greater chance for human error.